 What do you mean by furnished or unfurnished?

 Each property is obviously different but generally speaking unfurnished means you can expect carpets, curtains and white goods.
 Whilst furnished often includes all the essential furnishings required to move in straight away apart from minor kitchen equipment and bedding.
 City apartments or short term lets are usually more comprehensively furnished.
-We will supply you with an inventory showing exactly what is included with each property.
+We will provide an inventory showing exactly what is included with each fully managed property.

 How binding is the tenancy agreement I enter into?

 A tenancy agreement is a legally binding document.
 You will be committed to paying rent until the end of the agreed term and you could be liable to legal action if you break the terms of the agreement.
 If your circumstances should change for any reason during your tenancy, we will approach the Landlord on your behalf and discuss the possible solutions but you should always assume at the outset that you will be committed for the duration of the Agreement.

 How much are Linley & Simpson's fees?